marufMunshi/webpack-boilarplate/readme.md

   - Auto Prefix when needed
   - Minify JS using UglifyJSPlugin for Production
   - Minify CSS using OptimizeCssAssetsPlugin for Production
-  - Seperated Confgi for Dev & Prod
+  - Seperated Config for Dev & Prod

 ### Installation